aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 Core networking and compute infrastructure doesn't need to be recreated each time the Color App is redeployed.
 Since this can be time-consuming, resource provisioning is divided among a layered set of CloudFormation stack templates.

-The App Mesh deployment is also partitioned into different stages as well, but this is for for performance reasons since App Mesh operations are very fast.
-The reason for the separation is simply so you can tear down the Color App without tearing down the demo mesh in case you also have other sample apps running in it for experimentation.
+The App Mesh deployment is also partitioned into different stages as well, but this is for for performance reasons, since App Mesh operations are very fast.
+The reason for the separation is simply so that you can tear down the Color App without tearing down the demo mesh in case you also have other sample apps running in it for experimentation.

 **Infrastructure templates:**

-* `examples/infrastructure/vpc.yaml` - creates the VPC and other core networking resources needed for the application independent of the specific compute environment (e.g., ECS) provisioned for cluster.
+* `examples/infrastructure/vpc.yaml` - creates the VPC and other core networking resources needed for the application that are independent of the specific compute environment (e.g., ECS) provisioned for the cluster.
 * `examples/infrastructure/ecs-cluster.yaml` - creates the compute instances and other resources needed for the cluster.
 * `examples/infrastructure/appmesh-mesh.yaml` - creates an App Mesh mesh.